GSA/digitalgov.gov/content/posts/2016-05-31-our-cx-recipe-for-success-complete-with-ingredient-list-and-substitutions.md

 ---
+url: /2016/05/31/our-cx-recipe-for-success-complete-with-ingredient-list-and-substitutions/
 date: 2016-05-31 12:15:34 -0400
-title: 'Our CX Recipe for Success\: Complete with Ingredient List and Substitutions!'
+title: 'Our CX Recipe for Success: Complete with Ingredient List and Substitutions!'
 summary: 'If you were to spend any time with me in the kitchen, you would often find me searching out substitutions for ingredients that I don&amp;#8217;t have on hand or have to drive 100 miles to find.
 I don&amp;#8217;t want to abandon the recipe, so I substitute instead.
 I find that in the world of internal'
-authors: [tanya-mcilravy]
+authors:
+  - tanya-mcilravy
 categories:
   - Monthly Theme
   - UX